 What to Pack For Costa Rica – Final Thoughts

 I hope that this post has helped you decide what to pack for Costa Rica.
 Looking back, a lot of these are obvious, but I want to make sure you all have a great time.
+Make sure to check out my two weeks in Costa Rica itinerary to help plan your trip too.
 If you have any suggestions or any questions, please reach out.
 I am always happy to answer any questions.